googleapis/google-cloud-cpp/google/cloud/vision/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Vision API][cloud-service-docs], a service to Integrates Google Vision features, including image labeling, face, logo, and landmark detection, optical character recognition (OCR), and detection of explicit content, into applications.
+This directory contains an idiomatic C++ client library for the [Cloud Vision API][cloud-service-docs].
+Integrate Google Vision features, including image labeling, face, logo, and landmark detection, optical character recognition (OCR), and detection of explicit content, into applications.

 This library is **experimental**.
 Its APIs are subject to change without notice.